fourjuaneight/blog/content/posts/reading-list-1.md

 ---
 title: "Reading List 1"
-description: "I’ve been hoarding a ton of bookmarks for years now and haven’t found an excellent way to share some of the more interesting stuff.
-So, I’ve decided to start my own, heavily inspired by Sadiq Saif’s Reading List series."
+description: "I've been hoarding a ton of bookmarks for years now and haven't found an excellent way to share some of the more interesting stuff.
+So, I've decided to start my own, heavily inspired by Sadiq Saif's Reading List series."
 date: 2024-02-15
 tags:
   - reading-list